MuteBard/NodeGroups/ReadMe.md

 # Node Groups

 What is this?

-A place to serve as a singular spot for all my blender nodes, either shaders or geometry nodes, so that it is easier to import into other projects.
+A place to serve as a singular spot for all my blender nodes.
+This includes both shader nodes and geometry nodes, so that it is easier to import them into other projects.
 As well as a place to keep track of all my imports incase my computer dies lmao for any reason.

-    To use Node groups in your project:
+    To use a Node Group in your project:
     File > Append > Search for Exports/Shaders.blend or Exports/GeomeryNodes.blend > NodeTree

 ## Shaders